Fundraising Made Easy

 customizable posters, flyers, a team/personal thermometer, donations tracking

 template, and more. *Many of these materials are already printed and available upon request

 as well.
 Please contact email@example.com to request printed materials, subject to

-your potential supporters or team members about the Hunger Walk Run, how it
+your potential supporters or team members about Hunger Walk Run, how it

-benefits those facing hunger in our community, and why you’re personally
+benefits neighbors facing hunger in our community, and why you’re personally

 participating.
 You’re taking the next step and want them to join you!
 Include a link to your personal page or the